Maclean-D/voiceflow-slack/README.md

 - Make sure it works and that you've Published it (Green publish button in the top right)

 > [!Tip]
-> Slack's formatting works different for apps then then users, consider adding [this](doc/prompts/prompt.md) to your agent's prompt
+> Slack's formatting works different for apps then users, consider adding [this](doc/prompts/prompt.md) to your agent's prompt

 > [!NOTE]
 > Ensure that your Agent has an end function.
 (Logic > End).
 Anytime you edit your agent you will need to publish it, and start a new chat for the changes to take effect.